sunyuqian1997/Dagjank/README.md

 # Castle Interactive Map

 An interactive castle floor plan with clickable room overlays, draggable positioning, and image support.

-## Features

-- **Interactive Room Overlays**: Click or hover over rooms to see information
-- **Draggable Room Positioning**: Edit mode allows you to reposition room buttons
-- **Room Image Support**: Add images to rooms for visual reference
-- **Cursor-Following Info Panel**: Room information follows your mouse
-- **Resize Room Buttons**: Drag corners to resize room areas
-- **Add/Delete Rooms**: Create new rooms or remove existing ones
-- **Import/Export**: Save and load complete layouts with images
-- **Multiple Room Types**: Different colors for coffee rooms, restrooms, dining areas, etc.
+The application automatically loads room layouts from `loadme.json` and provides a full editing interface.

 ## Setup Instructions